 I applied for housing.
 When do I receive my housing assignment?

-First-year Spring Admits will receive notification of housing assignments in mid-December 2016.
-Transfer student housing assignments will be released in mid-December 2016 in the order of applications.
+First-year students will receive notification of housing assignments in mid June 2017.
+Transfer student housing assignments will be released in late June 2017 in the order of applications.

 Is there a deadline to sign my housing contract?

 Once you receive your housing assignment, you must sign your housing contract online within the required time period to confirm your housing.
 Instructions will be included in your housing assignment notification email.

 Within a week of receiving your housing assignment by email, please sign your contract online in Cornell's Housing Portal.
 Please note that your housing assignment is not confirmed until you sign your housing contract.

 Log in to the Housing Portal using the steps above.
 Then go to the “Application Status” page (the link can be found at the top right of the Application Menu), where you will find the screen name(s) of your assigned roommate(s).
 To view a roommate’s profile, click on the “View Profile” button.
 To send them an email, click on the “Send Message” button.

 Housing assignments are made to a community and/or room type through an auto-assignment process based on your requests and availability.
 Those who apply after the priority deadline are assigned to the remaining available spaces on a first-date-received basis.

 Students assigned to double or triple rooms are automatically matched with a roommate or roommates based on the lifestyle preference section you completed in the housing application.
 Whenever possible, we accommodate requests to be placed with a specific roommate or roommates.

 Why wasn’t I assigned to the room type/building I requested?